People of different backgrounds and different faiths joined together Sunday at a unity event at the Temple Beth Sholom in Santa Ana.

 Briggs brought his wife and three children to the event.

 “We need to not be used to it.
-We need to let it jar us,” Cohen said.
-“We need to allow it to disturb us and when it disturbs us to take action.”
+We need to let it jar us,” Cohen told the newspaper.
+“We need to allow it to disturb us and when it disturbs us to take action,” Cohen said.

 >> Want to read more stories like this?
 Get our Free Daily Newsletters Here!Follow us: